tamton-aquib/bruttle/README.md

 # Bruttle

-A small script to bruteforce pdf, zip, and some known hashes.
+A small script to bruteforce pdf, zip, and some popular hashes.

 ### Usage: